Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 If you say we are so organized now we don't need any sort of institution, any sort of governmental body.
 You're putting yourself way out there.
 And I don't think Catalyst is ready if anybody were to analyse where we're at now. *- precis of Ricardo - 26:52*

+### Heinz - Not everyone will be able to play the pilot

+I think we are coming from a from a very good central body with IOHK.
+Let us be happy that there is no crisis to take over as a community.
+We have a very good central driving force behind roles such as the voter or community advisor or veteran community advisor.

+There might be concentric circles, basic topics to govern and delicate topics.
+Like if we are founding an airline.
+There are many basic topics but not everyone will be able to play the pilot.
+So, there might be a kind of a concentric circle that is need or merit based.
+We are in the very early beginning of this journey, which is super fascinating. *- precis of Heinz - 29:05*